tlasica/scalatron-dist/README.md

 # scalatron-dist
-Distributions of scalatron for scala 2.10
+Distribution of the [Scalatron](http://scalatron.github.io/) working with java 8 and scala 2.10.5.

+#Usage:
+same as oryginal Scalatron distro, see:  http://scalatron.github.io/)